-The Sports Medicine Center at Children's Colorado is partnering with three local youth soccer clubs – REAL Colorado EDGE Soccer Club, Littleton Soccer/Colorado United Club and Broomfield Soccer Club – to promote health and wellness among the young athletes.
+The Sports Medicine Center at Children's Colorado is partnering with four local youth soccer clubs – REAL Colorado EDGE Soccer Club, Littleton Soccer/Colorado United Club, Broomfield Soccer Club and St. Vrain FC – to promote health and wellness among the young athletes.

 The partnership is part of our commitment to working with a variety of Colorado youth sports leagues and teams to provide care and to help educate athletes, parents and coaches on specific needs of growing athletes.
 As part of the program, we will provide educational content for members in their newsletters, via social media properties and during parent educational nights.
 This content will inform parents on the latest training trends and health treatments.
 Certified athletic trainers will also be available to the clubs for home games throughout the season.